talhabayburtlu/SattimSatiyorum/README.md

 feature options, price,dates,urgent status.
 Users have a default package which limit their seller behaivour.
 There are other packages which increases the limitation for that seller behaivour.

+## API Documentation
+API documentation is available at http://localhost:8080/swagger-ui.html .
+It is also possible to interact with it by try it out option.
+This documentation is created by Swagger.

 ## Planned Features to Add
-* Spring security for accessing user and user related private information.
+* [ ] Spring security for accessing user and user related private information.
-* Creating a documentation for APIs with Swagger.
+* [X] Creating a documentation for APIs with Swagger.